nopnop2002/esp-idf-espnow-gateway/README.md

 # Forecast of Battery life
 ESP12E can wake up from deep sleep with a voltage of 2.5V.
-It can run for 3 months with 2 AA batteries.
+With a 60-second Deep Sleep, it can run on two AA batteries for three months.
 ![スライド3](https://user-images.githubusercontent.com/6020549/104807345-ae844080-5821-11eb-97f0-07a1cac5a000.JPG)

 ESP12S/07S can wake up from deep sleep with a voltage of 2.2V.
-It can run for 4 months with 2 AA batteries.
+With a 60-second Deep Sleep, it can run on two AA batteries for four months.
 ![スライド4](https://user-images.githubusercontent.com/6020549/104807347-b7751200-5821-11eb-94fa-5878262d4f1e.JPG)